onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 The aim of this exercise is to perform such an interpolation.
+The exercise is structured in two parts:
+1. Compute the location
+2. Perform the interpolation

 Your task is to fill in the empty code cells using the API referenced [here](https://numerics.gitlab-pages.onera.net/mesh/paradigm/dev_formation/user_manual/prepro_algo/mesh_location.html#mesh-location).